 Chlamydia is a minor bacterial infection mostly transferred through intercourse.
 In men it’s uncomfortable and generally harmless.
 In women, there’s a very small chance that if untreated, it can cause some damage to her reproductive system.

-Symptoms include it burning pee and your aching balls.
-Although 25% of men don’t experience symptoms.
-70% of women will also not experience any symptoms, which actually makes it more dangerous for them (most doctors recommend women screen for chlamydia at least once a year).
+Symptoms include burning pee and, dudes, your balls might ache.
+While 25% of men don’t experience symptoms, a full 70% of women do not experience any symptoms,4 which actually makes it more dangerous for them (most doctors recommend women screen for chlamydia at least once a year).

 Living With It: Painful.
 Hope for no pus.
 Then you take some pills and it’s gone.